JoshuaMosier/project-blog/src/posts/coin-holder.md

         class="w-3/4 md:w-2/3 lg:w-1/2 h-auto rounded-lg shadow-lg"
     />
 </div>
 I was able to find another solution with a symmetrical coin layout with a very small overlap cost.
-This one met all of my criteria, and if I kept the target width of 85.6mm and used 1mm spacing between each coin I could fit the layout only 3mm larger the normal height of a credit card.
+This one met my criteria, and if I kept the target width of 85.6mm and used 1mm spacing between each coin I could fit the layout only 3mm larger than the normal height of a credit card.

 ### Initial Design
 #### Transition Fit
-Now that I had the layout more or less decided, I started mocking up sketches in Fusion.
+Now that I had the layout decided, I started mocking up sketches in Fusion.
 Configuring the layout of the coins was simple, but the next thing I had to determine was how someone was going to insert and remove coins without them falling out.
 The usual suspect here was using a small offset in the design \(0.1-0.3mm\) so that if you inserted a coin from the top you could press it into the slot for each coin.
 If I added a small cutout below each coin you would also be able to push it out from the bottom.
 An extra layer would be to draft the angles inward by a few degrees so that coins which might be worn down on the edges would still be retained.
 <div class="flex flex-col items-center w-full">
     <img
         src="/posts/coin-holder/cad-v0.png"